- 1 Network

 The prices at the different internet providers can vary quite a lot, but actually most providers use the same network.
 TDCs.
 The last couple of years other networks such as Waoo and Telia have emerged.
 But it is expensive for the companies to make their own network.
 That is the reason most of the providers rent space on an existing network.

 So if you have already decided which network you wish to use it can make sense to choose the cheapest solution available on that network.
 In that case only customer service and creation are different.

 We have already mentioned the two most import parameters to compare, those being speed and price.
 If we are looking for cheap internet, price will be the parametre we have to choose after.

 That means we need to neutralise speed to be able to compare prices directly.
-That we can do by finding our need for speed, and that choose the cheapest internet provider that as a minimum offers this speed.
+That we can do by finding our need for speed, and that choose the cheapest broadband provider that as a minimum offers this speed.

 Which broadband speed do I need?

 It all depends on what you are going to use it for.
 If you are only using the internet to read some news and emails you do not need a fast connection.
 But if you the other hand use the internet to watch tv and stream movies and series you need a fast connection.

 Here you need to know that download speed is what is important.
 You upload speed only matters if you are going to upload things on the internet.